cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/RemoteAccessMonitoringApi.md

 Get RA VPN Session

-Get a RA VPN session by UID in the CDO tenant.
+Get a RA VPN session by UID in the SCC tenant.

 ### Example